IRC-safe jet flavour at leading power: Introduction

 Broadly speaking, there are two schemes: in the first scheme, a jet is considered a $b$-jet if it contains at least one $b$-quark or anti-$b$-quark.
 From now on, we shall call this scheme the `any-flavour' scheme, as was done in ref.~\cite{Caola:2023wpj}.
 This definition is useful for measurements\footnote{Of course, experimental collaborations do not define flavour in terms of unobservable quarks.
-Instead, they look for secondary vertices indicative of the presence of $B$-hadrons or study other properties of the jet which correlate with the presence of $b$-quarks.
+Instead, they look for secondary vertices indicative of the presence of $B$-hadrons or study other properties of the jet which correlate with the presence of $b$-quarks (see also ref.~\cite{Behring:2025ilo} for a brief overview).
 However, this is essentially equivalent to the parton-level scheme described here.}, since it is often difficult to experimentally distinguish jets containing two $b$-quarks from jets containing just one, while distinguishing either from jets containing no $b$-quarks at all is not.
 However, this definition is rarely used in higher-order calculations, because it is not infrared-collinear (IRC) safe.
 We say a jet definition is IRC safe if its use does not lead to the non-cancellation of divergences related to soft and/or collinear massless QCD partons.
 The any-flavour scheme is not IRC safe, because it does not remove all collinear divergences.
 Indeed, if the final state contains a $b\overline{b}$-pair and this pair becomes collinear (see left panel of fig.~\ref{fig:NLOGluonColl}), the quarks will be clustered into the same jet, which will then be classified as flavoured, since it contains at least one flavoured quark.
 However, this collinear limit is singular, and thus the cross section diverges (or, if dimensional regularisation \cite{tHooft:1972tcz} with $d=4-2\varepsilon$ is used, it contains uncancelled poles in $\varepsilon$).
+Note that this divergence is absent if the $b$-quark is taken to be massive.
+Indeed, all divergences discussed here are only present for massless quarks.
+It is the choice to treat the quarks as massless which leads to issues of IRC unsafety in jet flavour definitions.
+Reintroducing the quark mass at leading power renders the cross section finite, which is the underlying motivation for this work.